rjungemann/chibi-inu-csp/README.md

 * I was pretty thorough with memory management and mutexes, but it needs another audit.
 * Allow for an identical API for spawning children in other processes.
+* Support for other R7RS schemes with reasonable FFIs.